 - The Socially Responsible Investing Portfolio lets you invest in a fully diversified portfolio that’s consistent with your personal values.

 - The Halal Portfolio lets Islamic investors invest in a way that’s consistent with religious law.

 - Tax-loss harvesting available on all taxable accounts.

 - The fee structure at 0.50% for balances up to $100,000 is high compared to the robo-advising industry average.
 Various competing robo-advisors will manage an account for as little as 0.25%

 It’s hard to determine if one robo-advisor is better than others since they use similar investment formats.
 Even the features within each platform are remarkably similar.
 For this reason, fee structure takes on exaggerated importance.
 Wealthsimple doesn’t come up strong in that category.
 Its basic fee of 0.50% makes it uncompetitive with other major robo-advisors like Betterment and Wealthfront that charge only 0.25%.
 All things being equal, you’ll be more likely to go with the lower-cost provider.

-Where Wealthsimple shines however is in its specialty portfolios.
+Where Wealthsimple shines however is in its specialty portfolios and unlimited access to human advice.
 Though several robo-advisors offer socially responsible investing options, Wealthsimple is highly competitive, even with a higher fee structure.
 This is because most other robo-advisors charge similar fees for these portfolio options.